Dr. Ronald B. Standler

 Local Libraries

-I have access to the following local libraries: I can obtain materials that are not in these libraries through interlibrary loan at Franklin Pierce Law Center or from various commercial document delivery services.
-In addition to simply finding relevant publications, I can interpret the information in the context of technology and law, and prepare critical reviews of the information.
+I have access to the following libraries: I can obtain materials that are not in these libraries either through interlibrary loan at Franklin Pierce Law Center or from various commercial document delivery services.

 This document is at http://www.rbs2.com/scdc.htm